vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

     logic to include an identifier for the machine in the path, so that two diferent machines should give non-colliding backup file paths.

+### Gotchas and tweaks related to size, time, and cost

+The backups would often take time, affect the production server, and use up a lot of space both on the server disk and on S3, costing money.
+I made various tweaks to address different aspects of this
+issue:

+* **Size at source: The backups were unwieldy in size and took a long time for some sites**: I investigated what tables were taking a lot of space.
+In one case, the huge amount of space was due to the creation of several spam accounts even though the spam accounts couldn't actually post spam because they didn't have edit access;
+    I had to manually clean up the spam accounts.
+In another cases, a few tables were creating problems and I had to manually exclude them from the backup after confirming that they are derivative tables and can be reconstructed.

+* **The backup process for some larger sites was using a lot of resources and making the server unresponsive for a brief period of time**:I switched the use of the backup process to use `nice -n 20` in order to play nicely with the rest of the server and to interfere as little as possible with production serving.

+* **Size of backups on disk: The backups were taking a nontrivial portion of the disk space on the server**: Using up a lot of the disk on the server doesn't have any direct marginal cost in financial terms.
+But it is bad because it increases the risk of the server running out of disk space, increases the risk of MySQL slowing down, and increases the time taken to restore from a full disk backup.

+  * My initial fix had been a `find <old enough backup files>` and `rm` them.
+This fix worked to address the disk space, but it ended up often taking a lot of time when there was a large search space.

+  * I later switched to a fix of directly deleting backup subfolders based on the expected dates in those subfolders.
+This worked much faster and has less performance implications.

+* **Size of backups on S3 and corresponding cost**: The number of backup files grew linearly with time, and even assuming that the backups were growing in size from one day to the next (as most sites didn't have huge growth in content), we still get a linear increase in S3 cost.
+This wasn't acceptable.

+  * I implemented a lifecycle policy in S3 for the bucket with the primary backups that expired old code backups and SQL backups after a few months.
+This made sure that costs largely stabilized.

 ### What's good about S3 backups?